rp-amit01/AWS_3-tier_Deployment/04_deploy.md

 <ins>**STEP 1 : CREATE DATABASE IN RDS**</ins>

-i. configure setting as your need , but here modify the networking setting like -
+i. configure setting as your need.
-- VPC
-- VPC Security Group
-- DB subnet group

 ii.
 After configuring DB , get the credentials value and copy or save it .